vidishsirdesai/projects/README.md

 # Problem Statement and Approach

+### Problem statement
-Given data with information regarding different features associated with network, the task is to recognize whether a connection is normal connection, or a type of attack on the network.
+Given dataset contains information regarding different features associated with network, the task is build a Machine Learning model that classifies the network connection into the type of attack it possibly is.

 ### Why is there a need to develop a robust adaptive approach to detect anomalies in the network?
 The traditional methods that are commonly deployed to detect anomalies in network rely on predefined set of rules based on known attack patterns.
 The problem with these is that they fail at recognizing threats that previously have not been encountered.

-Cyber threats are evolving continuously, as in attackers find new ways to find bypass traditional security measures.
-Also, the network is forever growing, as in, new devices get added to the environment every now and then.
+Cyber threats are evolving continuously, as in, attackers find new ways to find bypass traditional security measures.
+Also, the network is forever growing, meaning, new devices get added to the environment every now and then.
 Hence maintaining and monitoring theses devices becomes crucial as the network grows in size.

 These are the fundamental reasons why there is a need for a system that is both adaptive and robust in detecting such threats in the network.
-Adaptive, because it has to continuously evolve by learning from the new data, and recognize new threats.
-Robust, because it has to cater to the need of threat detection in a network that is growing continuously.
+- Adaptive, because it has to continuously evolve by learning from the new data, and recognize new threats.
+- Robust, because it has to cater to the need of threat detection in a network that is growing continuously.

 ### Approach
-The suggestion is to take a Machine Learning based approach towards addressing the problem by building an ML model that can be fed with relevant features, and it classifies the connection as either normal or attack.
-This type of task in ML is called as classification task, more specifically, a binary classification task.
+The suggestion is to take a Machine Learning based approach towards addressing the problem by building an ML model that is fed with relevant features, and the model in turn classifies the connection into either normal or one of the attack types.

+This type of classification problem in machine learning is called as a multi-class classification problem.

 ### Additional project info and dataset
 Google Docs Link: [link](https://docs.google.com/document/d/1LCHFUQ0cULGp1zC7MrfVBTWWmnZ4L9zgYsULVCdOo5g/edit).

-# Data Dictionary
+# Column Profile
 ### Basic connection features
 - `duration`: Represents the length of time a specific network connection was active for.
 - `protocoltype`: Represents the specific commumication protocol used in each connection.